Cleaning and Disinfection in Animal Settings

 CE Credit for Veterinarians and Veterinary Technicians

-This course has been approved by the American Association of Veterinary State Boards (AAVSB) Registry of Approved Continuing Education (RACE®) (non-interactive on-line; veterinarians or veterinary technicians).
-The advanced course is approved for 4 CEUs.
+Both courses have been approved by the American Association of Veterinary State Boards (AAVSB) Registry of Approved Continuing Education (RACE®) (non-interactive on-line; veterinarians or veterinary technicians).
+The advanced course is approved for 4 CE hours.
+The basic course is approved for 2 CE hours.

 Participants should be aware that some boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery of continuing education.
 Please contact the AAVSB RACE® program if you have any comments/concerns regarding the validity or relevancy of this course to the veterinary profession.